 Functions of Other B Vitamins

-B-complex vitamins play critical roles in your body, especially in carbohydrate metabolism.
+B-complex vitamins play critical roles in your body, especially in the metabolism of macronutrients, which includes carbohydrates, protein and fat.
 Vitamins B-1, B-2, B-3, B-5 and biotin specifically help convert carbs from foods into energy.
-B-3 and B-5 also play an important role in the metabolism of other nutrients, such as proteins and fats.
+B-3 and B-5 also play an important role in the metabolism of proteins and fats.
 Additionally, several B vitamins are essential for normal heart, muscle and nerve function.
-If you're pregnant, folic acid is critical to prevent birth defects in the developing fetus, while choline helps with a baby's brain development, learning and memory.
+If you're pregnant, folic acid is critical to prevent birth defects, such as spina bifida, in the developing fetus, while choline helps with a baby's brain development, learning and memory.

 Supplements can provide you with a combination of B vitamins and other nutrients.
 But according to the University of Maryland Medical Center, you don't need supplementation if you're healthy and have a normal, balanced diet.
 Nearly all foods contain B-5, and many products containing white flour or other refined grains are routinely enriched with B-1, B-2 and B-3.
-Nuts, legumes, citrus fruits, green vegetables, dairy products and meats -- especially organ meats -- are generally good sources of B vitamins.
+Nuts, legumes, citrus fruits, green vegetables, dairy products and meats — especially organ meats — are generally good sources of B vitamins.
 If you're a strict vegetarian, however, you're at greater risk for B-12 deficiency, because this vitamin naturally occurs in animal products only.
+Adding foods fortified with the essential B vitamin can help ensure you get what you need.